 It has taken a long time for this tire to arrive, but the final version of the Vittoria Corsa Speed Open TLR truly is the fastest road bike tire in the world.
 When unpacking this tire and seeing the gray coating on the inside of the casing and sidewalls, I feared this would result in a much higher rolling resistance.
-The truth is rolling resistance of this tire is insanely low, and real-life puncture resistance and the capability to hold air when used in a tubeless set up will be much better.
+The truth is, rolling resistance of the Corsa Speed is insanely low.
+On top of that, thanks to the new coating, puncture resistance and the capability to hold air when used in a tubeless set up will be much better.

 If you have tubeless-ready wheels and want the fastest tires, look no further and get a set of these.
 If you don't have tubeless-ready wheels, get a set of these and a set of tubeless-ready wheels :)